 Uzbekistan became a member of IFC in 1993.
-Since 1996, IFC invested $94 million to support 27 private sector projects in the financial, agribusiness and food sector.
-As of June 30 2013, IFC’s portfolio in Uzbekistan stood at $9.4 million with investments in the financial and general manufacturing sectors.
+Since 1996, IFC invested $144.7 million, including $12.9 million mobilized from partners, to support 28 private sector projects in the financial, agribusiness and food sector.
+As of September 30, 2016, IFC’s committed portfolio in Uzbekistan stood at $50.7 million in 7 projects with investments in the financial sector and manufacturing.

 IFC Strategy in Uzbekistan